gradosevic/ag-custom-admin/readme.txt

 == Screenshots ==

-1. AG Custom Admin provides most of the options for admin panel customization, and it's pretty easy to use it.
+1. AG Custom Admin provides many options for admin panel customization, and it's quite easy to use it.
 2. Login page can be customized and styled with custom branding logo or image, rounded borders, background colors.
+3. Admin bar settings preview.
+4. Colorizer options for branding with custom colors.
+5. Admin menu editor.
-3. Admin menu is completely customizable.
+6. Admin menu is completely customizable.
 You can rename or remove the items from them menu and submenu, or add brand new buttons with custom links.
-4. Default WP grey colors can be refreshed with any colors!
+7. Default WP grey colors can be refreshed with any colors!
 There are a lot of Colorizer's options that can be used to style the text, background, login, widgets, admin menu, top bar, footer, almost everything!
-5. Free and commercial predefined WP admin panel themes.
+8. Free and commercial predefined WP admin panel themes.
-6. Orange - free theme - login page.
+9. Orange - free theme - login page.
-7. Dunes - commercial theme.
+10. Dunes - commercial theme.
-8. Wasteland - commercial theme.
+11. Wasteland - commercial theme.
-9. Army - commercial theme.
+12. Army - commercial theme.

 == Change Log ==

+= 5.6.2 =
+* Updated readme.txt

 = 5.6.1 =
 * Added branding images for AGCA